gabee12/gabee12/README.md

 - MGSV: TPP modding
 - Stardew Valley modding

-**Most of my public repos are under the GNU GPLv3 license, feel free to create forks if you feel like it.
-Please check the actual license the repo you are forking is under as there are certain exceptions.**
+Most [^1] of my public repos are under the GNU GPLv3 license, feel free to create forks if you feel like it.

+[^1]: *Please check the actual license the repo you are forking is under as there are certain exceptions.*

 <!---
 gabee12/gabee12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.